×

 8. Using the Wrong Tires

-The last thing you want is to drive on snowy roads without the right traction—just like you don’t want to drive on a summer’s day with winter tires.
-To protect tires’ special traction and yourself, always use proper wheels.
+The last thing you want is to drive on snowy roads without the right traction—just like you don’t want winter tires on a summer's day.
+To protect their traction and yourself, always use proper wheels.
+Your mechanic can guide you on the right time to swap 'em out.

 9. Ignoring Proper Maintenance